The Ultimate OSHA Compliance Guide

 For this to be effective, there should be open communication lines between workers and management and employees should be encouraged to bring any concerns to management’s attention so they can be dealt with.
 Employees on the front lines are the ones with the best vantage point when it comes to doing things safely and their feedback in developing safe processes is important.

 Whether it’s PPE, color-coded tags or information sheets, a safe workplace will have the necessary inventory to keep workers injury and illness free.
 Check your various safety tools and replace any that are old or worn out and make sure all employees know how to properly use them.

 Software & Apps

-Safety management software (SMS, also known as EHS software for environment, health, and safety) can help you achieve OSHA compliance.
+Safety management software (SMS, also known as environment, health, and safety or EHS software) can help you achieve OSHA compliance.
 Time savings is an often cited reason for implementing SMS.
 Where paper and spreadsheet-based systems require administrative hours, apps require only minutes.

 Staying OSHA Compliant

 Staying OSHA compliant is an ongoing process.
-It does not end once you reach compliance.
-Equipment needs replacing, processes and standards change and new people who require safety training come on board all the time.
+Equipment needs replacing, processes and standards change, and new people who require safety training come on board all the time.
 This means you have to constantly upgrade your safety program.
 You should aim for continual improvement with your safety program.
 It’s never completely finished because safety standards and practices are always evolving.

 In order to make sure that your safety program is always at the top of your employees’ minds and stays up-to-date, you should have daily, weekly, monthly, and annual processes that you follow.
 Most companies create a “compliance calendar” to make sure no mandatory activities or reports are missed.